-Sudden- or slow-onset events can cause L&D. Examples of sudden-onset events or extreme weather events include forest fires, heat waves, floods, heavy rainfall, flooding, cyclones, typhons, and hurricanes.
-On the other hand, slow-onset events include sea level rise, ocean acidification, glacial retreat, temperature rise, desertification, biodiversity loss, land degradation, and salinization.
+Sudden- or slow-onset events can cause L&D. Examples of sudden-onset events or extreme weather events include forest fires, heat waves, floods, heavy rainfall, flooding, cyclones, typhoons, and hurricanes.
+Slow-onset events, on the other hand, include sea level rise, ocean acidification, glacial retreat, temperature rise, desertification, biodiversity loss, land degradation, and salinization.

 Parties to the UNFCCC differentiate between averting, minimizing, and addressing L&D. "Averting and minimizing" focuses largely on preventive and precautionary measures taken before climate impacts occur, such as adaptation and mitigation.
-"Addressing" L&D can be understood as the measures taken after the climate change event(s) has happened (i.e., ex post).
-"Responding" to L&D focuses on both ongoing and ex post action.
+"Addressing" L&D can be understood as the measures taken after the climate change event(s) has happened (i.e., ex post action).3 "Responding" to L&D focuses on both ongoing and ex post action.
 However, action to address L&D will happen in the context of ongoing climate change.

-Parties have taken to using these approaches given that there is no agreed formal definition for L&D. Defining L&D is inherently challenging.
-It means accurately attributing human-induced climate change impacts to ongoing disaster impacts and socio-economic or political changes, measured against what would "otherwise" have taken place, in light of the complex and interrelated factors causing these impacts.
-Using this terminology ("averting," "minimizing," "addressing," and "responding") can provide some measure of clarity, but they are not clear cut and do not draw a clear line between adaptation, resilience, and L&D.
+Parties use these approaches-"averting," "minimizing," "addressing," and "responding"-because there is no formally agreed definition for L&D. Defining L&D is inherently challenging.
+It means accurately attributing human-induced climate change impacts to ongoing disaster impacts and socio-economic or political changes and measuring those impacts against what might "otherwise" have taken place without human intervention while also considering the complex and interrelated factors causing these adverse effects of climate change.
+Terminology like "averting," "minimizing," "addressing," and "responding" can provide some measure of clarity, but even these terms are not clear cut and do not draw a clear line between adaptation, resilience, and L&D.

-Since it is difficult to draw a line between adaptation and resilience and L&D, it is also difficult to identify the L&D caused by climate change events-and therefore quantify that L&D. Economic losses caused by sudden- or slow-onset events can be quantifiable losses of property, assets, infrastructure, agricultural production/revenue, goods, and services.
-But not all L&D caused by these events are easily quantifiable, further complicating the picture.
-Non-economic losses include impacts that are not easily quantifiable in economic terms, such as impacts/loss of life, health, biodiversity, ecosystem services, indigenous knowledge, cultural heritage, and societal/cultural identity.
-Ultimately, the limitations of these approaches mean that it becomes more challenging for countries to quantify losses and damages due to climate change events and to request L&D-specific support and finance.
+Since it is difficult to draw a line between adaptation, resilience, and L&D, it is also difficult to identify the L&D caused by climate change events-and therefore difficult, if not impossible, to accurately quantify L&D costs.
+Economic losses caused by sudden- or slow-onset events can be quantifiable losses of property, assets, infrastructure, agricultural production or revenue, goods, and services.
+However, not all L&D is quantifiable, further complicating the picture.

+Non-economic losses include impacts that are not easily quantifiable in economic terms, such as impacts to or loss of life, health, biodiversity, ecosystem services, indigenous knowledge, cultural heritage, and societal or cultural identity.
+Ultimately, the limitations of these approaches means that it becomes more challenging for countries to quantify losses and damages due to climate change events and to request L&D-specific support and finance.